Healthy Opportunities Pilot (HOP) Program

 To register for and access the modules listed above, click the blue button below.

-(2) Collaborative Learning Sessions, designed for providers actively engaged with NC AHEC coaches to implement the CoCM within their practices.
+(2) Learning Collaboratives, designed for providers actively engaged with NC AHEC coaches to implement the CoCM within their practices.

 What Other Groups Support CoCM?